 Levels of Education – Women have progressed dramatically in this field and today run head to head with men, if not more so far as educational qualifications are concerned.
 Thus, the level of education for women entrepreneurs is at par with men and this enables them to run businesses as well as their men counterparts.
 This is a trend that has developed slowly over recent times.

 Types of women run ventures – Studies have shown that most self employed women entrepreneurs are in wholesale and retail trade rather than manufacturing.
 They are at the lowest in real estate business where men play a dominant role.
 Women are also into healthcare and the beauty business.
 This is natural as women customers constitute a bulk of this market.
 Take for example the flourishing beauty salon and cosmetic treatment business.
 A woman will be a specialist in this field as most clients are women and there is the trust factor to contend with.
-Sale of laser IPL machines and checking their effectiveness will best be understood by women.
+Sale of laser IPL machines and checking their effectiveness will best be understood by women as well as explaining things better to female clients about beauty treatments with IPL machines since some intimate areas might be involved.
 After all skin rejuvenation treatment and permanent hair removal process is still a domain largely catering to women.
 However, there are now instances of women entrepreneurs in scientific and technical fields as well.

 Variance between countries – Culture and religious constraints play a very important part in the number of women taking up business ventures.
 In Pakistan, a Muslim majority country, women account for only about 1% of the gender’s population with Sub Saharan Africa at the top end accounting for about 27% of the female population.
 It is a mindset that has been passed down through generations.

 Fresh ongoing studies are likely to throw up more new perspectives on women entrepreneurs.